The Turbulent Term of Tyke Tiler: Plot

-When Tyke is off school sick, Danny is accused of stealing deputy head teacher Mrs Somers' gold watch and runs away.
-Suspecting that the actual thieves are fellow classmates and bullies Martin Kneeshaw and Kevin Simms, Tyke tries to convince the headmaster that they framed Danny.
-Danny is found sleeping in his and Tyke's secret hideout.
-After Danny returns home, Tyke decides to abandon the hideout after realising it was no longer a place for adventures.
+When Tyke is off school sick, Danny is accused of stealing a gold watch belonging to a teacher called Mrs Somers and flees the school before the police arrive.
+Suspecting that the actual thieves are school bullies Martin Kneeshaw and Kevin Simms, Tyke tries to convince the headmaster that they framed Danny.

+Tyke finds Danny sleeping in his and Tyke's secret hideout, the derelict local paper mill.
+After Danny returns home, Tyke decides to abandon the hideout after realizing it is no longer a place for secrets and adventures.

+On the last day of school, Tyke recalls the story of an old pupil of the school, Thomas Tiler (possibly an ancestor) who was caned in front of the whole school nearly a century earlier for climbing the tower and ringing the school bell.
+Tyke climbs up the outside of the school and rings the school bell which has been abandoned and unused for more than 30 years, despite objections from pupils and teachers.
+It is at this stage that Tyke is addressed as "Theodora Tiler" by Mrs Somers – revealing that Tyke is a girl.

-On the last day of school, Tyke decides to emulate Thomas Tiler – an old relative – in climbing up the outside of the school and ringing the school bell which has been silent for thirty years.
-A postscript written from the point of view of Tyke's teacher, Mr Merchant, describes how the old bell tower collapsed and Tyke's ankle was broken.
-In the hospital, Tyke confesses to Mr Merchant about cheating in the verbal reasoning test and tells him all about the final term at school.
+A postscript written from the point of view of Tyke's teacher, Mr Merchant, describes how the old bell tower collapsed and Tyke ended up in hospital with a broken arm, a broken ankle, bruising, and concussion.
+In the hospital, Tyke confesses to Mr Merchant about cheating in the verbal reasoning test and tells him all about the final term at school – namely her efforts to help Danny.
 Mr Merchant enjoys Tyke's story and decides to write it down.

-Up to the end of the penultimate chapter the narrative is written without directly revealing the protagonist's sex.
+Up to the end of the penultimate chapter, the narrative is written without directly revealing the protagonist's sex, although the characteristics suggest that Tyke is a boy.
 The story ends with the revelation that Tyke is a girl, her full name being Theodora Tiler.